 How To Manage Office Politics, Part 1: 5 Essential Tips To Getting Started

-This is part 1 of a series on how to tackle office politics and become a master of it.
+This is part one of a series on how to tackle office politics and become a master of it.

 When thinking about office politics, you can easily picture into your head a tough battlefield, with people stabbing each other in the back.
 A display of power and greed, pushing all limits in an attempt to get ahead.
 But is it really that bad?